balusena/kubernetes-for-devops/06-Kubernetes Services/Kubernetes Service.md

 **Verifying External Access:**

-### 5.This service is not accessible from outside of the cluster lets verify:
+### 5.This service is not accessible from outside of the cluster lets verify.
 ```
 ubuntu@balasenapathi:~$ curl 10.103.232.64:8082
 ^C